AiAnonymousPT/COURSE-LLMs-from-Scratch/Meeting-0/README.md

 Because we come from different backgrounds, we have vetted resources to help everyone get up to speed, spread out within the first 3 months.

-Optional materials are up to personal levels.
+Optional materials are warm-ups for Python & Machine Learning.
 This will prepare you for the upcoming meetings.

 Please schedule your time accordingly.